FerretDB/FerretDB/CONTRIBUTING.md

   BSON type information is preserved either in the schema (where possible) or in the values themselves.
   It is used by `tigris` handler.

+#### Running tests

-Those packages are tested by "unit" tests that are placed inside those packages.
+`internal` packages are tested by "unit" tests that are placed inside those packages.
 Some of them are truly hermetic and test only the package that contains them;
 you can run those "short" tests with `go test -short` or `task test-unit-short`, but that's typically not required.